szageda/keeb-utils/README.md

 ## 2. Keyboard Layouts

-Keeb Utils is configured to load the Colemak-DH keyboard layout by default.
+Keeb Utils is configured to load Colemak-DH by default.
 You must edit the configuration files to load a different layout on program startup—this is explained in the given software solution's `README.md` file.

 ### 2.1.
 Colemak-DH

 I use a keyboard layout known as “Colemak-DH“ (which is occasionally referred to as “Colemak Mod-DH“).
-Colemak was originally created in 2006 and was enhanced in 2015 with the addition of the “DH“ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.
+Colemak was originally created in 2006 primarily for the English lanaguage.
+It was enhanced in 2015 with the addition of the “DH“ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.

+*More information on Colemak: https://colemak.com/*
+*More information on Colemak Mod DH: https://colemakmods.github.io/mod-dh*

 <div align="center">